Wikipedia says Americans consume approximately 2.5 billion bowls of Campbell’s canned Tomato, Cream of mushroom, and Chicken Noodle Soup each year.

 Your uncooked stew should be a couple of inches from the top of the pot when assembled.
 When the mixture comes to a low boil, cover partially, not tightly.
 Stir often until all ingredients are cooked through.
 The meat should be tender, but slightly chewy.
 Why?
 Because that’s the nature of stew meat.
 Just make sure you bury a good-quality meat and that it’s lean.
 The broth will be quite thick and rich.
 Season to taste as the stew simmers.

 Cooking times for stew vary, but it doesn’t take long.

 Comment: I’ve never had anyone turn up his/her nose at this hearty stew.

-While you’re enjoying a rich bowl of Jodi’s Winter Stew, grab your copy of one of any of Jodi’s novels and have a good read by the fireside!
+While you’re enjoying a rich bowl of Jodi’s Old-Fashioned Winter Stew, grab your copy of any of my novels and have a good read by the fireside!

 Jodi Lea Stewart is a fiction author who believes in and writes about the triumph of the human spirit through overcoming adversity.